ArctosDB/documentation-wiki/_documentation/publications.markdown

-The third author, Patrick J. Orr, does not have an exact name match in Arctos, and does not have a last name match in Arctos, so the system has gone off looking for agents with any string matching “Orr.”
+The third author, Patrick J. Orr, does not have an exact name match in Arctos, and does not have a last name match in Arctos, so the system has gone off looking for agents with any string matching "Orr."
 In this case, the results are not useful and can simply be ignored.
 If Patrick
 J. were deemed important, he would need to be added to Agents and selected in the standard way.
-If there were six “Orr” agents, Patrick
+If there were six "Orr" agents, Patrick
 J. might still not show up in the suggest list, but could be found in the standard way of picking agents.
 Take-home message: The agent suggestions are just suggestions.
 Sometimes they’re useful, and